JIRA Service Desk 3.12.x release notes

 The approver can see from the request details that they need to act fast, so they hit the Approve button, type their user credentials (if they aren't logged in already), the request is approved and everyone's happy.
 Now if that same approver had hit Decline instead, they'd be prompted to leave a comment and confirm their decision.

 We think agents and approvers alike will be excited about this time saving feature.
-For more information, check out Approving a service desk request.
+For more information, check out Approving a service project request.

 Searching through versions with a wildcard